sassoftware/viya4-monitoring-kubernetes/samples/external-alertmanager/README.md

 to your customization files after you add the values in this sample.

-1. The sample uses the value of `my-external-alertmanager` for the external AlertManager instance.
-If you use a name other than `my-external-alertmanager`, change `alertmanager-endpoint.yaml` and `$USER_DIR/monitoring/user-values-prom-operator.yaml` to specify the name of your AlertManager instance.
+1. The sample uses the value of `my-external-alertmanager` for the external Alertmanager instance.
+If you use a name other than `my-external-alertmanager`, change `alertmanager-endpoint.yaml` and `$USER_DIR/monitoring/user-values-prom-operator.yaml` to specify the name of your Alertmanager instance.

-2. Define a service that points to the AlertManager instance that you want to use.
+2. Define a service that points to the Alertmanager instance that you want to use.

 3. Deploy monitoring using the standard deployment script: